keu/docs/astro/runtime-version-lifecycle-policy.md

 If a vulnerability is not yet addressed in a third-party dependency and no official fix is available, Astronomer attempts to address the vulnerability or its impact with environmental mitigations.
 Whenever possible, Astronomer collaborates with the upstream project to support a timely delivery of the official fix.
 This process also covers images publicly available on [Quay.io](https://quay.io/repository/astronomer/astro-runtime?tab=tags) and provides context for their vulnerability scanning results.

-If you spot any vulnerabilities resulting in relevant risk for your organization, contact [Astronomer Security](mailto:security@astronomer.io).
+If you identify a vulnerability that results in relevant risk for your organization, contact [Astronomer security](mailto:security@astronomer.io).

 ### Backport policy for bug and security fixes